anirban99/spring-boot-appointment/README.md

 **To Run using docker-compose file**

+1. cd /<local_directory>/spring-boot-appointment

-1. mvn clean package
+2. mvn clean package

-2. Build all the services and then run them : docker-compose up --build
+3. Build all the services and then run them : docker-compose up --build

-3. To find the running docker images and ports : docker container ps -a
+4. To find the running docker images and ports : docker container ps -a

 **REST Endpoints**